Microsoft to buy GitHub in $7.5B deal

 “Microsoft is a developer-first company, and by joining forces with GitHub we strengthen our commitment to developer freedom, openness and innovation,” said Satya Nadella, CEO, Microsoft.
 “We recognize the community responsibility we take on with this agreement and will do our best work to empower every developer to build, innovate and solve the world’s most pressing challenges.”

-The deal is expected to close by the end of the calendar year.
+Microsoft’s acquisition of GitHub is expected to close by the end of the calendar year.

+The tech giant had its own rival to GitHub called CodePlex, launched in 2006, though it shut it down last year, citing competition from the former.

+“Over the years, we’ve seen a lot of amazing options come and go but at this point, GitHub is the de facto place for open source sharing and most open source projects have migrated there,” Microsoft’s Brian Harry wrote in a blog post in late March 2017.

 What do you think?